mardeltri/RoboND-Kinematics-Project/README.md

 ![Theta 2][Theta2]

 As it can be observed in the figure, this link rotation can be calculated as

 ![Equation 9][Equation9]

-where a and d values can be obtained with the Law of cosines, thus
+where a value can be obtained with the Law of cosines, thus
 ![Equation 10][Equation10]

+and d can be calculated with basic trigonometric equations
 ![Equation 11][Equation11]